BittieTasks/BittieTasks/replit.md

 **NEW: Bartering System** - The platform now includes a comprehensive bartering system where parents can trade skills, services, and time with neighbors without cash transactions.
 This includes proper tax documentation for IRS compliance, fair market value tracking, and seamless integration with the existing platform.

+**UPDATED: Self-Care Tasks** - Self-care tasks are now solo activities with optional accountability partners.
+Users earn money for completing personal wellness activities (walks, yoga, meal prep, reading) while being able to invite friends as accountability partners who also earn for providing support and encouragement.
+No payment required to join - focuses on community support and mutual earnings.

 ## User Preferences
 Preferred communication style: Simple, everyday language.